 temple is especially lively with activity on Koshin Mairi days, the 57th day of the sexagenary cycle.
 Since there are no restrooms for general temple visitors, you should use the public restrooms located in front of Niten-mon Gate.
 Due to the large number of steps leading up to the main hall and Taishaku-do it is not possible to enter these areas using a wheelchair.
-Free entry to grounds.
+TEL 03-3657-2886 Free entry to grounds.
 Admission to the sculpture gallery and Suikeien garden is ¥400. ☑ Temple open: 9:00 - 18:00; Sculpture gallery and Suikeien garden open: 9:00 - 16:00 X None

-Katsushika Shibamata Tora-san Museum About 1 hr.
+Katsushika Shibamata Tora-san Museum

+About

-The world of the famed Tora-san movies, Otoko wa tsurai yo, has been recreated by relocating the set of the restaurant, "Kurumaya."
-This is a must-visit place for fans where they can take a commemorative photo with Tora-san.
-Also on display is a miniature model of the Taishakuten-sando road during the Showa era, as well as a diorama of the Kanamachi Line when it was a human-powered line, featuring the railway car used then.
+The world of the famed Tora-san movies, [Otoko wa tsurai yo], has been recreated by relocating the set of the restaurant, [Kurumaya].
+This is a mustvisit place for fans where they can take a commemorative photo with Tora-san.
+Also on display is a miniature model of the Taishakuten-sando road during the Showa era, as well as a diorama of the Kanamachi Line when it was a humanpowered line, featuring the railway car used then.
 Audio, visual and other types of displays will immerse visitors in the nostalgic world of Shibamata.
 In a corner that recreates the seats on a train, visitors can watch scenes from Tora-san films related to the railway and street vendor sales pitches.
 Please enjoy the world of the movie together with the TORAsan cafe.
+Scheduled to reopen in April 2025

 Wheelchairs borrowed here can be used around the Taishakuten-sando area.
-The museum also lends out Braille quides.
+The museum also lends out Braille guides.

-Katsushika Shibamata Tora san Museum /Yamada Yoji Museum provided by Shochiku © TEL 03-3657-3455 ¥500 (Admission to Yamada Yoji Museum included.
+Katsushika Shibamata Tora san Museum /Yamada Yoji Museum provided by Shochiku @ TEL 03-3657-3455 ¥ ¥500 (Admission to Yamada Yoji Museum included.
 People with impairments are free.
-Inquire for details) 9:00 - 17:00 (last admission 30 min. before closing) 🗵 3rd Tuesday; 3rd Tuesday, Wednesday and Thursday in December Yamada Yoji Museum

-This museum introduces the cinematic world of one of Japan's leading filmmakers, director Yamada Yoji, through exhibitions and videos from his debut work to his latest.
-In the popular "Shibamata Kinema" corner, you can freely watch the trailers to all of his films.
+Inquire for details) 9:00 - 17:00 (last admission 30 min. before closing) 🔀 3rd Tuesday; 3rd Tuesday, Wednesday and Thursday in December Yamada Yoji Museum About This museum introduces the cinematic world of one of Japan's leading filmmakers, director Yamada Yoji through exhibitions and videos from his debut work to his latest.
+In the popular [Shibamata Kinema] corner, you can freely watch the trailers to all of his films.
 In addition, a wide variety of activities beyond directing films, such as screenplays for TV dramas, scripts for new rakugo traditional comic stories, and stage play productions, are also introduced in the "Director's Room.
-In addition to nostalgic projectors and filming equipment, a diorama of
+In addition to nostalgic projectors and filming equipment, a diorama of Shochiku Ofuna Studio where Director Yamada spent a lot of time is also on display, creating a spectacular space.
+Scheduled to reopen in April 2025

-"Shochiku Ofuna Studio"

-where Director Yamada

-spent a lot of time is also on

-display, creating a

-spectacular space.

 Wheelchairs borrowed here can be used around the Taishakuten-sando area.
 The museum also lends out Braille guides.
-TEL 03-3657-3455 ¥500 (includes admission to the Tora-san Museum, people with impairments are free.)
-9:00 - 17:00 (last admission 30 min. before closing) 3rd Tuesday, 3rd Tuesday, Wednesday and Thursday in December ctacular space. (last admission 30 m 3rd Tuesday, Wednes
+TEL 03-3657-3455 ¥ ¥500 (includes admission to the Tora-san Museum, people with impairments are free.) ☑ 9:00 - 17: 00 (last admission 30 min. before closing) X 3rd Tuesday; 3rd Tuesday, Wednesday and Thursday in December Kameari Park